catjsteam/catjs/README.md

 ## Release Notes Log

 * **DOM Plugin** Drag and Drop support (see https://github.com/catjsteam/catjstests)
-* **snapshot** Create an image out of a given canvas or/and use html2canvas library for creating an image out of a given DOM object
-* **screenshot for the browser** DOM snapshot annotation added that saves an image of a given DOM and/or Canvas element.
+* **snapshot for the browser** DOM snapshot annotation added that saves an image of a given DOM and/or Canvas element.
 The images will be available in the reports folder.

         @[scrap
             @@name snapshots
             @@dom snapshot("#canvas")
-            @@dom snapshot("#body")
+            @@dom snapshot("body")
         ]@

+        In case of DOM usage, add the html2canvas library Add the following to the catproject.json file:

+        "dependencies": [
+            {
+                "name": "html2canvas",
+                "exclude": false
+            }
+        ],

 * **angularjs support** AngularJS with ng- actions supported
 * **iframe support** Stabilized